kahyalar/Device.swift/README.md

   - Getting the undetermined/determined model names of devices. (iPhone / iPhone 6s Plus) more specific!
   - Getting the UUID of device.
   - You can check defination is iPhone/iPod/iPod/Apple TV/Simulator or not.
 That's easy!
-  - You can check the device is jailbroken 💣 or not.
   - You can get the battery state / level of current device.
   - You can get the language code / region code of current device.
   - You can get screen bounds of current device.